rohansh-tty/EVA4/Notes/S1_Summary.md

 4. Object Identifiers

 ![](https://i.stack.imgur.com/5yGWY.png)

-Te left block shows learned kernels in the initial layers.
-Add Data transformation point
+*The left block shows learned kernels in the initial layers.
 This is very important feature of convolutional neural networks: At different layers the network learns to detect stuff at different levels of abstraction.